WWE News: Fans React To ‘Uncomfortable’ Kissing Segment On ‘Friday Night SmackDown’

 “Some of y’all will make the argument that both Aalyah and Murphy are old enough, however when you look at the giant gap in how old they are, it’s still uncomfortable to watch their story unfold,” noted a second Twitter user.

-Some tweeters noted that WWE is trying to turn Murphy into a babyface in his feud with Seth Rollins.
+Some fans on Twitter noted that WWE is trying to turn Murphy into a babyface in his feud with Seth Rollins.
 However, some of them have found themselves siding with the heel as they feel the romance is too inappropriate.

-Aalyah’s father and brother don’t approve of her crush on television, mainly due to the fact he used to be aligned with Rollins, their biggest riva.
+Aalyah’s father and brother don’t approve of her crush on television, mainly due to the fact that Murphy used to be aligned with Rollins, their biggest rival.
 A showdown between Murphy and the Mysterios could be on the cards in the coming weeks.

 The Ringside News article stated that last night’s televised segment was highly praised behind the scenes.
 Vince McMahon was reportedly among the biggest fans of how it turned out.